dipankardas011/dipankardas-portfolio/content/diary/Oct25.md

 description = "Let's talk about my October 2025"
 +++

+# Date 2025-10-24
+* learning when to use RWO based storage class in k8s.
+Using Cluster Backup says a lot of things.
+* learning about longhron backup and velero backups.

 # Date 2025-10-21 2025-10-23
 * working on Gateway APi in k8s, helm upgrade hooks and some more longhorn specific learning
 * EKS deployment with Terraform with cluster autoscaler provisined with IRSA and OIDC things.